surendrakamble07/Java-project-for-docker-/README.md

-# Java-project-for-docker-
+# simple-java-docker
 A simple java app that runs on docker